A Simple Guide to Guitar Intervals and How To Quickly Learn Them

 Minor Intervals Art

-Minor intervals are closely related to their major counterparts but are slightly smaller, or "flatted" by one semitone.
-This small change gives them a more subdued, sometimes melancholic sound.
+Minor intervals are closely related to their major counterparts but are slightly smaller, or "flatted" by a half-step.
+This small change gives them a more subdued, darker, more somber sound.

-• Minor 2nd (m2): The minor 2nd is the interval between the root and a note one semitone lower than the major 2nd.
-For instance, in the C major scale, lowering D to Db creates a minor 2nd interval with C, which has a much tenser, more dissonant feel.
+• Minor 2nd (m2): The minor 2nd is the interval between the root and a note one half-step lower than the major 2nd.
+For instance, in the C major scale, lowering D to Db creates a minor 2nd interval with C, which has a much more tense and dissonant feel.

-• Minor 3rd (m3): Lowering the major 3rd by a semitone gives us a minor 3rd.
-In C major, if E is lowered to Eb, the interval between C and Eb is a minor 3rd, which is the backbone of minor chords, lending them their characteristic "sad" or "dark" sound.
+• Minor 3rd (m3): Lowering the major 3rd by a half-step gives us a minor 3rd.
+In C major, if E is lowered to Eb, the interval between C and Eb is a minor 3rd, which is the backbone of minor chords, lending them their characteristic "somber" or "dark" sound.

-• Minor 7th (m7): The minor 7th is created by lowering the major 7th by a semitone.
-In C major, C to Bb gives us this interval, often used to add a sense of depth or complexity in music.
+• Minor 7th (m7): The minor 7th is created by lowering the major 7th by a half-step.
+In C major, C to Bb is a minor 7th (m7).
+The minor 7th is the interval used in major and minor blues.

 Perfect Intervals: The Unison, 4th, 5th, and Octave